top of page

 The flesh of his bare feet tapped along the sewer floor just as many German Shepherds could be heard barking from above, but thankfully not seen, as Michael managed to scurry out of firing range just in time.

-Seconds felt like minutes as all energy drained, moving deeper along the main stretch of the tunnel.
+Seconds felt like minutes as all energy drained, moving deeper along the long stretch of the tunnel.

-He flagged in stride, pushing forth though there was nothing left in him, lungs tired of drawing breath, shivering and soaked from head to toe.
+He flagged in stride, pushing forth though there was nothing left in him, lungs ever so tired of drawing breath, shivering and soaked from head to toe.

 It was almost over, if he could only reach daylight, he thought.

-Meters away from the steel rungs he reached out, but without warning, a lone figure stepped out from the darkness; a towering man that hid his identity within the shadow of a wide hood, that of a flowing black cloak.
-This was clearly no police officer, and Michael wasn't quite ready to surrender.
+Meters away from the steel rungs, his shrivelled fingers reached out, but then, a lone figure stepped out from the darkness; a towering man that hid his identity within the shadow of a wide hood, that of a flowing black cloak.
+This was clearly no police officer, and Michael wasn’t quite ready to surrender.

-Michael stood frozen in mid stride, a human sculpture incapable of the slightest maneuver, not so much as a single blink of an eye, nor quivering of lips.
-Tears streamed down his cheeks, the only part of his body seemingly still capable of basic function.
+Michael stood frozen in mid-stride, a human sculpture incapable of the slightest maneuver, neither a single blink of an eye, nor even a quiver of his frigid lips.
+Tears streamed down his cheeks, the only part of his body still capable of basic function.

-The captive man could do nothin but stare wide eyed at the dark figure before him.
+The captive man could do nothin but stare wide-eyed at the dark, looming figure before him.

-A strange phenomenon was at play; a power he couldn't possibly understand, and nor did he wish to.
-All that mattered was breaking free and climbing up the ladder to freedom, but this mysterious figure stood in his path, as bold as brass.
+A strange phenomenon was at play—a power he couldn’t possibly understand, nor did he wish to contemplate.
+All that mattered was breaking free and climbing up the ladder to freedom, but this mysterious figure stood in his path as bold as brass, unyielding and ever intimidating.
 He could feel the cool air from high above; his freedom so close yet so far from his grasp.

-'Wha . . . are . . . you?'
-The words slipped with great difficulty from the deepest part of his throat, a barely coherent squeak though his lips could not move.
-Michael lacked the strength and the stomach agility to say anything more, but if he were capable, he would have begged for his life; offered the man anything in his power to set him free.
+‘Wha . . . are . . . you?’ the words slipped with great difficulty from the deepest part of his throat, a barely coherent squeak though his lips could not move.
+Michael lacked the strength and the stomach agility to say anything more, but if he were capable, he would have begged for his life—offered the man anything in his power to set him free.
 Daylight was so close, his escape merely rungs away.
-Instead he stared into the blackened shade of the man's hood, long braids of blonde beard dangling from within.
+Instead he stared into the blackened shade of the man’s hood, long braids of dirty-blonde beard dangling from within.

-Suddenly, he felt the embrace of a much more delicate touch on his shoulder, and his body seemed to turn with a smooth glide, as though he were somehow floating in mid-air; not far off the floor, possibly an inch or less, he was positive.
-Michael hadn't even felt his dripping feet lift from the floor.
+The delicate embrace of a graceful hand touched his shoulder, and his body turned with the smoothest of glides, as though he were floating in mid-air; not far off the floor—possibly an inch or less, he was positive.
+Michael hadn’t even felt his dripping feet lift from the floor.

 Pupils contracted as he stared against his will into the hood of a second black cloak, a figure much smaller than their counterpart.
 The sunlight from above offered little clue as to her identity, only the feminine curve of a perfectly sculpted chin, and the slight view of a plush bottom lip.

-The woman tilted her head slightly, studying her captive prisoner for a brief moment.
+The woman tilted her head curiously, studying her captive prisoner for a brief moment.

 ‘You sure this is him?’ asked her male comrade with a slight accent.

-'Most certainly.'
-Her confident tone replied, though she took a slightly longer pause than expected, revealing a flicker of uncertainty.
+‘Positive.’ her confident tone replied, though she took a longer pause than expected, revealing merely a flicker of uncertainty.

 ‘Well then . . . bag em’ and tag em, dearie.’ he replied.

-Fear raced through every heart valve as Michael came to a sudden realization.
+Fear raced through every heart valve as Michael came to a devastating realization.

 He was about to be abducted.